 Sunday 29 March

 Race Day: 16:00

 If you would like any more specific information on the Sepang circuit, then the official F1 site studies the course in detail:

-There is a good range of coverage in most countries for the 2013 Formula 1 season, and more and more of the TV companies are also providing streams via online platforms, increasing the range of viewing options considerably.
+There is a good range of coverage in most countries for the 2015 Formula 1 Grand Prix season, and even better news for computer bound viewers is that more and more of the TV companies are also providing streams via online platforms, increasing the range of viewing options considerably.

 This years Malaysian Grand Prix is being shown by Sky in the UK - they have a dedicated F1 channel and if you're a subscriber this also gets you online viewing rights via Sky Go: